DataMapping is a specific feature of AdobeSign.

 Figure 17: Adobe Sign Invitation

-After the recipient clicks the link, he can fill out the fields (in our case Job title and City) and sign the document:
+After the recipient clicks the link, they can fill out the fields (in our case Job title and City) and sign the document.

 Figure 18: Signed Document